UTNkar/documentation/content/development_tools/ansible.md

 These applications aren't made with drupal so they need to be in their own playbook.
 - `documentation.yml` - Gets the latest version from the documentation github repo and updates the documentation on this website.
 - `drupal7.yml` - Deploys all drupal 7 applications specifies in `vars/drupal7_installations.yml` to *babbage*.
-- `moore.yml` - Updates moore to the latest version on the master branch in the moore github repo.
 - `survey.yml` - Deploys limesurvey to *turing*.
 - `upgrade.yml` - Playbook to run `apt-get update` & `apt-get distupgrade` on
 all servers.